Akirane/XIVHotbar/README.md

 	- Now most file operations use .lua instead of .xml files, making loading much faster.
 	- Increased the number of hotbars showed simultaneously from 3 to 4.
 	- Added numbers to distinguish which hotbars are currently in use.
-	- Disabled the auto switching of hotbars in battle, press "\" to toggle between hotbars.
+	- Disabled the auto switching of hotbars in battle, press "\" to toggle between them instead.
-	- Removed MP and TP cost.
+	- Removed MP and TP cost as they were inaccurate.
+	- Removed progression bar on abilities/spells because of changing between hotbars caused them to start over with full boxes.

  09/05/17
     - Added various addon commands